biocaml/biopam/README.md

-# OPAM repository for bioinformatics packages.
+# OPAM repository for bioinformatics tools

 Biopam provides the ability to install many bioinformatics packages with relative ease.
 For example, to install `samtools`, you need only